Daredevil season 1

 The first season of the American streaming television series Daredevil, which is based on the Marvel Comics character of the same name, follows the early days of Matt Murdock / Daredevil, a lawyer-by-day who fights crime at night, juxtaposed with the rise of crime lord Wilson Fisk.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films and other television series of the franchise.
-The season was produced by Marvel Television in association with ABC Studios, DeKnight Prods. and Goddard Textiles, with Steven S. DeKnight serving as showrunner, and series creator Drew Goddard acting as consultant.
+The season was produced by Marvel Television in association with ABC Studios, DeKnight Productions and Goddard Textiles, with Steven S. DeKnight serving as showrunner, and series creator Drew Goddard acting as consultant.

 Charlie Cox stars as Murdock, while Vincent D'Onofrio plays Fisk.
 They are joined by principal cast members Deborah Ann Woll, Elden Henson, Toby Leonard Moore, Vondie Curtis-Hall, Bob Gunton, Ayelet Zurer, and Rosario Dawson.
 Daredevil entered development in late 2013, with Goddard hired in December.
 DeKnight replaced him as showrunner and Cox was hired to star in May 2014.
 Filmed in New York City from July to December 2014, the season focuses on the darker, more mature elements of the source material.
 Stephanie Maslansky designed the costumes for the season, with the final red suit for Daredevil designed by Ryan Meinerding and the costume artists at Marvel Studios.
 The season features links and references to other MCU projects, including future Netflix series.

 The first two episodes of the season premiered in Los Angeles on April 2, 2015, with the full season of 13 episodes released on Netflix on April 10 to an estimated high viewership.
 Critics praised the performances, particularly D'Onofrio's, and the darker tone and action sequences of the series compared to other properties set in the MCU.
 However, some of the pacing during the season and the final red Daredevil suit received criticism.
-The first season received two nominations for Creative Emmy Awards, for the visual effects from Shade VFX, and the sound editing.
+The first season received three nominations at 67th Primetime Creative Arts Emmy Awards, for Outstanding Special Visual Effects from Shade VFX, Outstanding Sound Editing for a One-Hour Series, and for Outstanding Main Title Design.
 The series was renewed for a second season on April 21, 2015.